odoo/documentation/accounting/payables/supplier_bills/manage.rst

 ===========================
-How to manage vendor Bills?
+How to manage vendor Invoices?
 ===========================

-The **Purchase** application allows you to manage your purchase orders, incoming products, and vendor bills all seamlessly in one place.
+The **Purchase** application allows you to manage your purchase orders, incoming products, and vendor invoices all seamlessly in one place.

-If you want to set up a vendor bill control process, the first thing you need to do is to have purchase data in Twenty20.
+If you want to set up a vendor invoice control process, the first thing you need to do is to have purchase data in Twenty20.
 Knowing what has been purchased and received is the first step towards understanding your purchase management processes.